gsa-tts-archived/searchgov-spider/docs/advanced_setup_and_use.md

 # Setup and Use
-This page gives a more
+This page gives a more detailed description and further instructions on running the spider in various ways.

 #### Table of contents
 * [Environment Variables](#environment-variables)